Jay2645/jay2645.github.io/_drafts/schemepunk.md

 ![Schemepunk image 2]({{ site.url }}{{ site.baseurl }}/assets/images/game-schemepunk-prototype-2.png)
 {: .full}

+See also [the models page](/models/schemepunk) for a collection of models I included within the game.

 The gameplay involved 2 modes:

 * A top-down real-time strategy mode, where you commanded units in a "classical" RTS manner